• Skip to primary navigation

 For this recipe, you'll be making a simple vinaigrette dressing.
 You'll only need a few, easy-to-find ingredients that you may already have on hand.

-Italian seasoning can be substituted with a combination of any of these dried herbs you have on hand: oregano, basil, marjoram, rosemary, and thyme.
+• Italian seasoning - Store bought or homemade Italian seasoning works in this recipe.
+It can be substituted with a combination of any of these dried herbs you have on hand: oregano, basil, marjoram, rosemary, and thyme.

 This salad is easy to make ahead of an event or party, but is best served within 24 hours.